GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+> ### Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ray Ozzie*

 ---
 ## 🏎 Quick Facts